sftp - secure file transfer program.

 Options are available in both a single-character form (such as -o) and a descriptive equivalent (--option).
 Single characters are shown here.
 To view the descriptive equivalents, use the -h command line option.

 Specifies the buffer size used for data transfer.
 The default is 32768 bytes.
 The minimum allowed value is 1024.
-The maximum allowed value is 4194304 bytes.
+The maximum value is limited by the amount of physical memory on your computer.
 In most cases the default value provides close to optimal transfer speeds.
 On some systems, moderate increases to the buffer size can improve performance.
 Caution: Using very large buffer sizes rarely improves performance and can create problems including: slower transfers, transfer failures with servers that don't support very large buffers, and fatal errors when client or server memory limits are exceeded.

 Specifies a file to use for batch processing sftp commands.
-After a successful login, sftp executes each command in the specified file until a bye, exit or quit command is found, and then terminates the connection.
+After a successful login, sftp executes each command in the specified file and then terminates the connection.
 Authentication methods that require user interaction are not supported in this mode.
 The batch file can use any of the interactive commands documented below.
-If a command in the batch file fails, sftp continues executing the remaining commands, and returns the error code of the first failed command.
-However, commands prefixed with "-" (dash) always return 0, even if the command fails.
+If a command in the batch file fails, sftp terminates and subsequent commands are not processed.
+You can suppress termination on error by prefixing the command with a `-' character (for example "-get /home/joe/nosuchfile").

 You can also set this value to `none'.
 When `none' is the agreed on cipher, data is not encrypted.
 Note that this method provides no confidentiality protection, and is not recommended.